pawarherschel/UniOfAalto/script.typ

 = Self Introduction

 Heya, my name is Herschel Pravin Pawar.
 This video has been recorded as part of deliverables for the admission process of Aalto School of Science's Game Design and Development.
 Everything you see in this video—scripts, links, and images—are a part of a Typst document available freely on GitHub under a public domain licence.
-There are clickable links to everything I mention in the video.
-If I'm missing any, it's considered an error.

 #next-slide()